danielcbit/apcctrl/doc/manual/manual.rst

     This directive supplies the time
     interval in seconds between writes to the STATUS file.
 If set to zero, the STATUS file will not be written.
-Please note that in a future version of apcupsd the STATUS file code will disappear since its functionality has been replaced by the Network Information Server and by ``apcaccess status``, as a consequence, it is normally disabled by setting it to zero.
+Please note that in a future version of apcctrl the STATUS file code will disappear since its functionality has been replaced by the Network Information Server and by ``apcaccess status``, as a consequence, it is normally disabled by setting it to zero.